 44. Sewing.
 Not every child will take to sewing, but it can be very helpful to know, at the very least, how to hand sew a basic running stitch and how to sew a button on a shirt.
 Additionally, simple sewing techniques like threading a machine, hemming a seam, and easy sewing projects are fun to try.

 45. Growing and Preserving Their Own Food.
 Do your kids know where their food comes from?
-You can give them an appreciation for the convenience of the food they eat by starting a garden.
+One excellent way to give them an appreciation for the convenience of the food they eat is by starting a garden.
 Include them in every step of the process from hoeing, planting, and weeding, to harvesting.
 They can also help preserve food by learning to can, freeze, or dehydrate it.

 46. Read a map and follow a GPS.
 Additionally, find the four points of direction by using a compass or the sun.

 47. Building a Fire.
 It is not easy to start a fire!
-Giving them practice will help them build confidence in the event that they would ever need to use this skill.
+Giving them practice will help them build confidence if they would ever need to use this valuable skill.

 Service/Others